petsc/petsc/src/docs/sphinx_docs/manual/snes.rst

 (the class of problems for which PETSc was originally designed) if one knows the stencil used for the nonlinear function one can usually fairly easily obtain an estimate of the location of nonzeros in the matrix.
-This is harder in the unstructured case, and has not yet been implemented in general.
+This is harder in the unstructured case, but one typically knows where the nonzero entries are from the mesh topology and distribution of degrees of freedom.
+If using ``DMPlex`` (:any:`chapter_unstructured`) for unstructured meshes, the nonzero locations will be identified in ``DMCreateMatrix()`` and the procedure above can be used.
+Most external packages for unstructured meshes have similar functionality.

 One need not necessarily use a ``MatColoring`` object to determine a coloring.
 For example, if a grid can be colored directly (without using